VaishnavNanda/Norm-of-a-matrix/README.md

 '''
 Program to find infinity of a matrix.
-Developed by: A.Thiyagarajan
+Developed by: S VAISHNAV NANDA
-RegisterNumber: 212222240110
+RegisterNumber: 212222240112
 '''
 import numpy as np
 mat=np.array(eval(input()))